-Structural racism and discrimination
+Structural racism

 Policies that reinforce or promote structural racism have detrimental effects on community health.
-Not only do communities of color experience higher rates of morbidity and mortality, but individuals who report experiencing racism exhibit worse health than individuals that do not experience it.24 Community residents stated that people belonging to diverse racial and ethnic groups were more likely to live in low-income neighborhoods with fewer job opportunities and many indicated that they had experienced discrimination in their day-to-day lives.
+Not only do communities of color experience higher rates of morbidity and mortality, but individuals who report experiencing racism exhibit worse health than individuals that do not experience it.
+Community input indicates that many residents consider the ongoing long-term divestment in the South region, particularly in communities of color, a serious problem.
+Community residents stated that people belonging to diverse racial and ethnic groups were more likely to live in low-income neighborhoods with fewer job opportunities and many indicated that they had experienced discrimination in their day-to-day lives.